SIRUI125/react-web-CA1/README.md

 This assignment is based on react-movie-labs and adds a few pages and features to the original.
 Users can register with firebase authentication and log in to save their changes, and then they can choose to watch the tvshow and cast list.Users can also give their own reviews and ratings for their favourite films.Users can filter the films they want to watch in different languages.

 ### Features.
-+ Change the background colour of the page
 + Add toprated page
 + Add people page
 + Add people detail page